elastic/kibana/rfcs/text/0017_url_service.md

    but is not present in the URL.
 Once the short URL is used to navigate to that page, any state that is kept only in memory is lost.
-   1. __Will do:__ The new implementation of the short URLs will also persist the the location state of the URL.
-That state would be provided to a Kibana app once user navigates to that app using a short URL.
+   1. __Will do:__ The new implementation of the short URLs will also persist the location state of the URL.
+That state would be provided to a Kibana app once a user navigates to that app using a short URL.
 1. Short URLs are not automatically deleted when the target (say dashboard) is deleted. (#10450)
    1. __Could do:__ The URL Service will not provide such feature.
 Though the short URLs will keep track of saved object references used in the params to generate a short URL.
-Maybe those saved references could somehow be used in the future to provide such facility.
+Maybe those saved references could somehow be used in the future to provide such a facility.

       Currently, there are two possible avenues for deleting a short URL when the underlying dashboard is deleted: